-For those unfamiliar, “Killing the Past with Kusabi Tetsugoro” is this video essay that went live 12 January 2021:
+For those unfamiliar, “The Silver Case: Killing the Past with Kusabi Tetsugoro” is one of video essays that went live 12 January 2021.

 The fundamental flaw of “Killing the Past with Kusabi Tetsugoro” lies in how I frame the analysis.
 This analysis itself is, in my humble opinion, excellent.
-I do not mean that it is “definitive,” since there are many ambiguous points that could reasonably be read not only differently, but as almost the opposite of how I take them.
+I do not mean that it is “definitive” since there are many ambiguous points that could reasonably be read not only differently but as almost the opposite of how I take them.
 But I believe it is persuasive and interesting.
 I aim to make people think, not to lay down the law.
 “Intellectual anarchy,” I suppose.

 I have understood Kusabi in the way I outline in the video since I played The Silver Case in 2018.
 However, from that same period, I was uncomfortable about The Silver Case’s depiction of police.
 As with its sequel, I felt like it was a plot twist that the story understands the HC Unit “processing” criminals as fundamentally negative, instead of cool.
 The story initially seems to frame these characters as badasses out taking down bad guys, as does much of the confused marketing, but the story heaps unsympathetic character traits on the HC Unit before revealing that “public safety” is cover for the real estate interests of a political elite.
 That said, at no point, as my script might be interpreted to imply, is The Silver Case “copaganda” in the manner of Dirty Harry or the creations of Dick Wolf.
 While there is some influence there, the scenarios of The Silver Case are too bizarre and too metaphysical, its police too un-police-like in dress, demeanor, and activity.
 The often erratic and metaphorical “investigation” the HC Unit and the Central Police carry out rarely resembles real-life police work or even cop shows.
 “Copaganda” might justify torture, depict cops being nice and rescuing puppies or something, or show that they’re sad about “having” to hurt people.
 The Silver Case includes no torture despite the brutality but never pretends its police are nice, not being particularly torn up even when they’re massacred.

 I decided that if I addressed the police violence issues directly instead of focusing more strictly on The Silver Case, I could “safely” release an analysis of Kusabi Tetsugoro.
 The problem is that the opening and ending sections, “All Copaganda Is Bad” and “Facts Behind the ‘Truth,’” are both irrelevant and shallow.
 While police, like everything else, have issues everywhere, the way I view them as an American and the institution of policing in the US are fundamentally results of different historical processes than those that shaped the Japanese police to which The Silver Case bears more relevance.
 While what I describe in the video is not incorrect, it is incomplete.
 The history of police is more complicated.
 Depending on how we define “police,” of course other societies have had officials in a “police” capacity, often extensions of what in modern times we would consider the military.
 But the institution of police as they exist in “modern” countries, as I understand it, originates in part as a tool for the emerging bourgeois, capitalist, bureaucratic classes to exercise their power in a manner analogous to how the aristocracy once wielded the military.
 “Modern” police—again, as I understand it—originate from two main European traditions: the continental police tradition that emerged from different monarchs in France and Prussia and the British tradition emerging from the later police reforms of Robert Peel.
 While, at a glance, these models seem similar, basically the continental tradition is more authoritarian, more centralized, and more openly political.
-The police forces organized by Louis XIV and Frederik Wilhelm were as much spies for the prince as they were organizers of patrols to defend property, all under the guise, probably sincerely believed, that the best interests of the state were the best interests of everybody.
+The police organized by Frederik Wilhelm were as much spies for the prince as they were organizers of patrols to defend property, all under the guise, probably sincerely believed, that the best interests of the state were the best interests of everybody.
 This is the tradition that Kawaji Toshiyoshi favored when establishing the modern Japanese police.
 Not coincidentally, this is also an influence on the “secret police” of assorted dictatorships.
 The term “police state” was originally used in the eighteenth century in a positive sense by those who advocated this paternalistic police philosophy, where cops are parents and the public children.
-The somewhat more democratic British tradition is instead based on the notion of policing “by consent,” where cops are not opponents of the public, but are members of the public, to maintain order by cooperation instead of terror.
-In Peel’s day, it was very important that the London public accept these police as legitimate, since many were distrustful of cops specifically because of the professional, political police of their French rivals.
+The nominally more democratic British tradition is instead based on the notion of policing “by consent,” where cops are not opponents of the public but are members of the public there to maintain order by cooperation instead of terror.
+In Peel’s day, it was very important that the London public accept these police as legitimate, since many were (reasonably) distrustful of an organized police force.
 It is this British system, in addition to local militias and slave patrols and so on, that served as a model for American police, who gladly accepted the British classism while mixing in extra racism and many more guns.
 The American police philosophy that exists today, instead of paternalistic in either the Prussian or British way, is predatory: influential police trainer Dave Grossman has argued that that cops are predators, sheep dogs, and the public a mix of clueless sheep and the evil criminal predators, wolves.
-This is not to say these traditions haven’t influenced each other, or that the British-influenced police have no dictatorial leanings, or that the continental police are not plagued by racism.
+This is not to say these traditions haven’t influenced each other or that the British-influenced police have no dictatorial leanings or that the continental police are not plagued by racism.
 A number of Black American writers, for example, have drawn direct parallels between American cops abusing Black people and French cops abusing Algerians (including massacring dozens of Algerian people in a sports stadium in one particularly notorious incident in 1961 where the police chief Papon was still literally a former Nazi collaborator, but I’m getting off track).

 Mass incarceration is a uniquely American problem.
 The contradictions that led to the George Floyd uprising all amount to this: the US has never adequately addressed slavery.
 Japan’s issues with police are different, stemming from different historical roots.
 I read the police of The Silver Case in certain ways because of the context in which I exist.
-(The “War on Drugs” is less uniquely American—Japan’s treatment of drug crimes make the US seem downright tolerant!
+(The “War on Drugs” is less uniquely American—Japan’s treatment of drug crimes makes the US seem downright tolerant!
 But there are no drugs in The Silver Case.)
 These international comparisons are not wholly unjustified, given the shared issues fundamental to “modern” society.
 But to flatten these matters like I do in the video is irresponsible.

 All I needed to say is this: police are enforcers of the current system.
 They have vested interests in maintaining this system.
 If the system is unjust, then police are essentially unjust.
 What is considered “criminal” is a result of political decisions, not innate morality.
-(For example, the decision in the US to ferociously enforce harmless drug crimes but to rarely punish destructive financial crimes such as wage theft is a political decision indeed.)
+(For example, the decision in the US to ferociously punish harmless drug crimes but to rarely punish destructive financial crimes such as wage theft is a political decision indeed.)

 That said, the Tōkko operated nothing like the HC Unit, and I should have been clearer on this point.
 These real and fictional thought police are parallels in the sense of being police explicitly created to contain supposedly pernicious thought, not in the sense of literal function.
 The Tōkko rarely murdered people, whereas the HC Unit never tortures people, the Tōkko’s prerogative.
 Also, Tipton claims the Tōkko often tried to logically persuade ideological enemies to “cure” them of criminal thought!
 Tōkko officers would express familiarity with Marxist critiques of capitalism and the imperial system.
 They were sadistic thugs, yes, but not exclusively.
 The HC Unit never does anything like this.
-My point was just that The Silver Case falls into a certain vain of Japanese media that reflects the culture’s (sadly ongoing) history with “fascism.”
+My point was just that The Silver Case falls into a certain vain of Japanese media that reflects the culture’s history with “fascism.”
 (Of course, the HC Unit also doesn’t function in any consistent way.
 Why does the HC Unit want to execute Ryo and Rumi on the spot, but allows Ayame and later Sumio to live?
 How are the crimes of the latter any less “communicable” than Ryo’s?
-On the contrary, Ryo was a mentally ill spree killer, whereas Ayame is, well, an Ayame, and Sumio is part of an ideological, Kamui-influenced conspiracy.)
+On the contrary, Ryo was a mentally ill or maybe demonically possessed spree killer, whereas Ayame is, well, an Ayame, and Sumio is part of an ideological, Kamui-influenced conspiracy.)